Characterizing Truthful Multi-Armed Bandit Mechanisms: Definitions and preliminaries

 \section{Definitions and preliminaries}

 In the \problem, there is a set $K$ of $k$ agents numbered from $1$ to $k$.
 Each agent $i$ has a \emph{value} $v_i>0$ for every click she gets; this value is known only to agent $i$.
 Initially, each agent $i$ submits a \emph{bid} $b_i>0$, possibly different from $v_i$. \footnote{One can also consider a more realistic and general model in which the value-per-click of an agent changes over time and the agents are allowed to change their bid at every round.
 The case that the value-per-click of each agent does not change over time is a special case.
-In that case truthfulness implies that each agent basically submits one bid as in our model (the same bid at every round), thus our main results (necessary conditions for truthfulness and regret lower bounds) also hold for the more general model.} The ``game'' lasts for $T$ rounds, where $T$ is the given \emph{time horizon}.
-A \emph{realization} represents the click information for all agents and all rounds.
-Formally, it is a tuple $\rho=(\rho_1 \LDOTS \rho_k)$ such that for every agent $i$ and round $t$, the bit $\rho_i(t)\in \{0,1\}$ indicates whether $i$ gets a click if played at round $t$.
-An \emph{instance} of the \problem\ consists of the number of agents $k$, time horizon $T$, a vector of private values $v = (v_1,\dots,v_k)$, a vector of bids (\emph{bid profile}) $b = (b_1,\dots,b_k)$, and realization $\rho$.
+In that case truthfulness implies that each agent basically submits one bid as in our model (the same bid at every round), thus our main results (necessary conditions for truthfulness and regret lower bounds) also hold for the more general model.} \footnote{Since private values $v_i$ are strictly positive, there is no need to allow zero bids.
+Also, this avoids some technical complications in the proofs.
+Accordingly, we define ``normalized mechanisms" in terms of the payment as $b_i\to 0$.} The ``game'' lasts for $T$ rounds, where $T$ is the given \emph{time horizon}.
+A \emph{\realization} represents the click information for all agents and all rounds.
+Formally, it is a tuple $\rho=(\rho_1 \LDOTS \rho_k)$ such that for every agent $i$ and round $t$, the bit $\rho_i(t)\in \{0,1\}$ indicates whether $i$ gets a click if selected at round $t$.
+An \emph{instance} of the \problem\ consists of the number of agents $k$, time horizon $T$, a vector of private values $v = (v_1,\dots,v_k)$, a vector of bids (\emph{bid profile}) $b = (b_1,\dots,b_k)$, and \realization $\rho$.